natecermak/natecermak.github.io/index.md

 Please see my [google scholar profile](https://scholar.google.com/citations?user=5FN4gzUAAAAJ) for the most up-to-date list.
 PDFs are provided [here](publications.html) because publishers are greedy, evil corporations.

 ## do i exist outside work?
 I hope so.
 I enjoy running (especially trail running), bouldering, swimming (especially open water), scuba and freediving to look at critters.
+Some of my photos are [here on instagram](https://www.instagram.com/eightynategrams/).
 I like music in most of its forms, and discovering new music is a big source of joy for me.
 I'm a pretty so-so cook but I also get joy out of cooking with/for people.
 I also really like teaching people about things I know well.
 I'd like to have more community in my life.

 ## posts

  - [a low-power, low-cost instrumentation amplifier design for measuring biopotentials and neural signals](posts/2023-11-26/2023-11-26_inamp-biopotential-circuit.html)
  - [notes on engineering inductive backscatter during power delivery](posts/2024-03-22/notes-on-engineering-magnetic-backscatter.html)

 ## footer
 last updated 2024-04-16.